ooawagaeri/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
+The given subject is invalid format.

+    * 1b1.
+MyCRM shows an error message.

+      Use case resumes at step 1.

+* 1c.
 The given body is empty.

-    * 1b1.
+    * 1c1.
 MyCRM shows an error message.

       Use case resumes at step 1.